nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/catalog-settings.md

 - **Enable manufacturer filtering** to enable the manufacturer filtering on catalog pages.
 - **Enable price range filtering** to enable the price range filtering on catalog pages.
 - **Enable specification attribute filtering** on the catalog pages if needed.
 If turned off, the specification attribute filtering won't be displayed on the catalog pages even if you have such attributes created.
+- **Display all pictures on catalog pages** - On the pages of the catalog it becomes possible to view all the pictures of the product.
+- **Display 'From' prices** - Check to display 'From' prices on catalog pages.
+This will display the minimum possible price of a product based on price adjustments of attributes and combinations instead of the fixed base price.
+If enabled, it is also recommended to enable setting 'Cache product prices'.
+But please note that it can affect performance if you use some complex discounts, discount requirement rules, etc.

 ## Tags